 This is our pick for the best stock music site right now in terms of value and choice.

-Motion Array, as well as providing a huge variety of visual assets such as After Effects templates, Premiere Pro templates, and stock footage also has a wide range of royalty-free stock music and sound effects.
+Motion Array is a marketplace with tons of high-quality video assets like video templates, stock footage, photos, music, and SFX, for anyone who wants to create videos.
+It also provides a huge variety of visual assets such as After Effects templates, Premiere Pro templates, and stock footage also has a wide range of royalty-free stock music and sound effects.

 The subscription-based platform makes it easy to manage monthly payments in return for a huge number of assets for all of your projects, and the licensing is crystal clear, letting you work across advertising, TV, and online content easily.